 All students are inducted into the teaching profession and are required to integrate elements of current practice theory into their role while they undergo training.

 You learn to implement teaching strategies on both block placements and serial placements.
 As part of your learning and professional development skills, you receive feedback from your placement mentors.

 You will be asked to produce evidence that demonstrates your success against the Standards for Training Teachers guidelines, which identifies aspects for development in the first year of teaching.

-Placements are offered to students undertaking undergraduate and postgraduate teacher training courses and to those on non-teacher training courses such as the three year full-time Early Childhood Studies BA (Hons) degree and the Children and Integrated Professional Care BA (Hons) degree.
+Placements are offered to students undertaking undergraduate and postgraduate teacher training courses and to those on non-teacher training courses such as the three year full-time Early Childhood Studies BA (Hons) degree, the Working with Children, Young People and Families BA (Hons) degree and the Education Studies BA (Hons) degree.
 For all those undertaking placements you will have full access to support and pastoral care from our staff.